krityamsingh/kenerateai-blog/README.md

 +
 Easy-to-extract answers
 ```

 That combination gives KenerateAI the strongest foundation for traditional SEO, GEO, answer engines, and AI-assisted search in 2026.

+That combination gives KenerateAI the strongest foundation for traditional SEO, GEO, answer engines, and AI-assisted search in 2026.